The Measured Scoop

 Preparing the cucumber slices

-- Using a very sharp knife or a mandolin slicer, slice the cucumber thin but not see-through.
+• Using a very sharp knife (paid link) or a mandoline slicer (paid link), slice the cucumber thin but not see-through.

 Lay out the slices evenly and sprinkle with salt.